localtracker/pyrobe/README.md

 	2. Open a channel hopping deauth utility like "wifijammer.py" and let it rip.
 	3. Tons more probe requests!

 By studying these probe requests and/or querying them against **wigle.net** for known SSID locations, you can create a character/target profile that can help determine the next step.
+Again, this is just one of the things that you can do.

 _I am not liable as to how this script/information would be used._

-## To-do
+### To-do

 1. Add ability to store results in a sqlite database
 2. Query from database